What Secrets Did Puccini Know About Leading People?

 When people start believing in what’s planned, success is far more likely.

 That’s when a plan moves from a process and becomes something meaningful.

 3. Finally, Puccini produced music that musicians would enjoy playing.
 There’s something significant about this.
 He wanted his performers to do more than play the notes.
 He wanted their full engagement with the music.
-If you’re not getting the results you ideally want, it’s worth asking yourself whether your people are as fully engaged as you need them to be.
+If you’re not getting the results you ideally wish to, it’s worth asking yourself whether your people are as fully engaged as you need them to be.

 People are far more likely to become engaged when work feels more like fun.
 That’s not the same as saying you want people to stop taking work seriously.
-Take the work seriously by all means, but don’t take yourself and the rest of the team too seriously.
+Take the job seriously by all means, but don’t take yourself and the rest of the team too seriously.
 Find a way to lighten the mood, create some laughter and some fun.